JasperEssien2/covid_example/README.md

 # covid_example

 This is a simple application that shows how i structure my flutter application, how i make api calls ect.
-Basically shows my coding pattern on projects
+Basically shows my coding pattern on projects.

 ## Table of contents
 1. [Getting Started](#getting_started)